-An "unleveraged" return is hypothetical and it is not appropriate to include such a return in a composite regardless of whether the leverage arising from derivatives is discretionary (decided by the firm) or non-discretionary (required by the client).
-Unleveraged performance is only permitted to be presented as supplemental information in accordance with the Guidance Statement on Supplemental Information.
-A firm may calculate the performance of derivatives on an "unleveraged" basis by using their delta-adjusted exposure.
-For example, the exposure of an option can be calculated by multiplying the market value of the underlying instrument by the option delta.
-Using the exposures instead of the effective portfolio capital in the denominator would "deleverage" the performance.
+An unleveraged return is hypothetical, and it is not appropriate to include such a return in a composite, or to present this return as a pooled fund return in a GIPS Pooled Fund Report.
+This is true whether the leverage arising from derivatives is discretionary (decided by the firm) or non-discretionary (required by the client).
+Unleveraged performance is only permitted to be presented as supplemental information.
+A firm may calculate the performance of derivatives on an unleveraged basis by using their delta-adjusted exposure.
+For example, the exposure of an option can be calculated by multiplying the underlying market value of the instrument by the option delta.
+Using the delta-adjusted exposures instead of the instrument s actual value in the denominator would "deleverage" the performance.
 The following example illustrates this for a portfolio containing three call options:

-Beginning- End-of- Beginning- of-day Performance Instrument of-day Value day Value Underlying Value Delta Exposure Leveraged Unleveraged Call Option A 100 110 1,000 0.9 1,000×0.9=900 (110-100)/100=10% (110-100)/900=1.11% Call Option B 200 210 5,000 0.8 5,000×0.8=4,000 (210-200)/200=5% (210-200)/4000=0.25% Call Option C 300 360 10,000 0.7 10,000×0.7=7,000 (360-300)/300=20% (360-300)/7000=0.86% Total 600 680 11,900 13.33% 0.67%
+Beginning Performance Instrument Beginning- of-day Value End-of- day Value of-day Underlying Value Option Delta Delta-Adjusted Exposure Leveraged Unleveraged Call Option A 100 110 1,000 0.9 1,000×0.9=900 (110-100)/100=10% (110-100)/900=1.11% Call Option B 200 210 5,000 0.8 5,000×0.8=4,000 (210-200)/200=5% (210-200)/4000=0.25% Call Option C 300 360 10,000 0.7 10,000×0.7=7,000 (360-300)/300=20% (360-300)/7000=0.86% Total 600 680 11,900 13.33% 0.67%

-If the use of derivatives is non-discretionary (required by the client) and, as a result, the leverage arising in the portfolio can be considered non-discretionary, the non-discretionary derivatives positions can be removed from the portfolio in accordance with the allowed treatment to exclude a non-discretionary investment from the composite as stated in the Guidance Statement on Composite Definition: "In the case of client-restricted securities, the firm may choose to classify the restricted portion of the portfolio as non-discretionary".
+If the use of derivatives is non-discretionary (required by the client) and, as a result, the leverage arising in the portfolio can be considered non-discretionary, the non-discretionary derivatives positions can be removed from the portfolio in accordance with the allowed treatment to exclude a non-discretionary investment from the composite.
+The firm may choose to classify the restricted portion of the portfolio as non-discretionary.

-The following table summarizes the possible options of the treatment of leverage:
+The following table summarizes the possible options for the treatment of leverage:

 Option 1.
-Leveraged return Option 2.
-Unleveraged return Option 3 Removing derivatives Meaning: Derivatives are included in the portfolio and their return contribution is based on their market value (13.33% in the above example).
-Derivatives are included in the portfolio and their return contribution is based on their effective underlying exposure (0.67% in the above example).
-Derivatives are entirely removed from the portfolio as if they had never existed, i.e their return contribution is nil.
-Treatment: Must be presented for the GIPS purposes, regardless if the use of derivatives is discretionary or non-discretionary.
-Must not be presented for the GIPS purposes.
+Option 2.
+Option 3 Leveraged return Unleveraged return Removing derivatives Meaning: Derivatives are included in the portfolio and their return contribution is based on their market value (13.33% in the above example).
+Derivatives are included in the portfolio and their return contribution is based on their delta-adjusted exposure (0.67% in the above example).
+Derivatives are entirely removed from the portfolio as if they had never existed (i.e. their return contribution is nil).
+Treatment: Must be used for return calculation purposes, whether the use of derivatives is discretionary or non-discretionary.
+Must not be used for return calculation purposes.
 Allowed to be presented as supplemental information only.
-Only allowed for non- discretionary derivatives.
+Only allowed for non- discretionary Derivatives.